santhosh-2504/create-thiz-app/README.md

 └── templates/      # MEN starter template copied to new projects
     ├── README.md
     ├── .env.example
-    ├── nodemon.json
     ├── package.json
     └── src/
 ```

 ## Contributing

 Issues and pull requests are welcome.
-If you have ideas for v2 — TypeScript, prompts, variants, or generators — feel free to open a discussion.
+If you have ideas for improvements — TypeScript support, prompts, variants, or additional generators — feel free to open a discussion.

 ## Author